 Public transportation is vital to the region’s transportation system, offering affordable transportation for those unable to use or do not have access to private transportation.
 It provides an important service for seniors, youth, the economically disadvantaged, and the disabled populations in our community.
 Public transportation also provides an economical and environmentally friendlier alternative to the personal vehicle.

 In the Evansville region, public transit is provided by the Metropolitan Evansville Transit System (METS) in Evansville, Warrick Area Transit System (WATS) in Warrick County, and Henderson Area Rapid Transit (HART) in Henderson, KY.
 METS and HART provide service in the City of Evansville and the City of Henderson respectively while WATS offers transit service within the town of Newburgh, and the cities of Boonville and Chandler.

 The Metropolitan Evansville Transit System (METS) was created in 1971 to provide public transportation to the citizens of Evansville.

 METS provides transportation for the public on 17 fixed routes Monday through Friday.
-Ten of these routes are hourly and seven run every 30 minutes.
-METS operates 14 routes on an hourly schedule on Saturday.
-No service is provide on Sunday.
+Twelve of these routes are hourly and five run every 30 minutes.
+METS operates 16 routes on an hourly schedule on Saturday and five routes on an hourly schedule Sunday.
 The fixed route fare is $0.75 per bus for standard fare, $0.50 for students, and $0.35 for elderly and disabled riders.

-METS provides paratransit services through METS Mobility for persons over 60 years old or those with documentable disabilities that limit their use of METS fixed routes.
+METS provides paratransit services through METS Mobility for persons over 60 years of age or those with documentable disabilities that limit their use of METS fixed routes.
 This service operates at all times that fixed routes service is provided.
 It operates within the Evansville city limits and three-fourths of a mile on either side of a fixed route.
-Service to and from Vanderburgh County is available from 8 am to 4 pm, Monday through Friday.
-The fare is $2 and $5 for the service outside the City of Evansville.

 METS Comprehensive Operations Analysis (COA)